Geo

 Quick Facts

-- Messi became the all-time leading scorer in World Cup history
+- Messi became only the third player to score in six consecutive World Cup matches

 Why This Matters